FCC/ACEDirect/CHECKLISTS.md

 This section describes the important prerequisites to complete _before_ proceeding with an ACE Direct installation.

+* This document assumes the installation account to be `/home/acedirect`.
+Note that this is the same name as the `/home/acedirect/acedirect` Node servers repo.
 * *Acquire domain and subdomain names.* Work with a domain name registrar to register the desired domain and subdomain names.
 It may take up to *three days* to activate the domain after registration.
 Domain names _must_ be three-level domain names; this is a requirement by OpenAM.
 Do not use special characters in the domain names.
 The suggested domain names for ACE Direct are: _nodeace.domain.com_, _openamace.domain.com_, _stunace.domain.com_, and _sipace.domain.com_.
 Once domain names are available, proceed with the remaining prerequisites below.
 * *Create _A_ records.* Connect your IP addresses to host names with A records ([link](https://www.godaddy.com/help/add-an-a-record-19238)).
 * *Update provider peering lists.* Make requests to the phone providers to update their peering lists.
 It may take up to *two weeks* to fulfill this request.